arjish/meta-meta-classification/README.md

 Output: `filelistILSVRC` (for training) and `filelistILSVRC_test` (for testing)

-3. Get the query logits (preds) for the training problems as well as test problems for all the cluster models:
+3. Get the query logits (preds) for the training problems as well as test problems for the 4 individual learners:

 **Training problems:**
 ```